-- (a) Public Act No. 18-81 created a new Pass-Through Entity Tax starting in Fiscal Year 2019.
-As a result of the new tax, a new credit on Estimates and Finals taxes was included to offset the cost to the taxpayer. - (b) Includes transfers to the Mashantucket Pequot Fund for grants to towns.
-The amount for Fiscal Year 2018 includes a transfer of \$57.6 million to the Mashantucket Pequot Fund for grants to towns and in Fiscal Year 2019 \$49.9 million for such purpose. - (c) CGS Section 4-30a requires that any amount in Estimates and Finals revenue above \$3,150.0 million in Fiscal Year 2019, \$3,292.5 million in Fiscal Year 2020 and \$3,382.7 million in Fiscal Year 2021 shall be transferred to the Budget Reserve Fund. - (d) Does not include revenues or expenditures with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
-The amount of such expenditures is generally the same as the amount of grants received. - (e) Per CGS Section 4-30a, after the accounts for the General Fund have been closed for each fiscal year and the Comptroller has determined the amount of unappropriated surplus or deficit in said fund, after any amounts required by provision of law to be transferred for other purposes have been deducted, the amount of such surplus or deficit shall be transferred by the State Treasurer to/from the Budget Reserve Fund. - (f) Per Public Act No. 18-81 as amended by Public Act No. 18-49. - (g) Per the Comptroller's audited statutory basis financial results dated October 31, 2019 and adjusted by the Office of Policy and Management to exclude expenditures of appropriation carried over from the prior fiscal year and to include expenditures of appropriations carried into the next fiscal year. - (h) Per Public Act No. 19-117 as amended by Public Act No. 19-1 of the December Special Session.
-For a description of highlighted proposed revenue and expenditure changes see STATE GENERAL FUND Budget for Fiscal Years 2020 and 2021. - (i) Estimates reflect the Office of Policy & Management's April 20, 2020 (revised as of April 30, 2020) monthly forecast letter to the State Comptroller as of the period ending March 31, 2020.
-Estimates do not reflect OPM's May 20, 2020 forecast.
-See STATE GENERAL FUND - Fiscal Year 2020 Operations for such forecast. - (j) Revenues reflect adopted revenues pursuant to Public Act No. 19-117 and do not reflect the April 30, 2020 Consensus Revenue Estimates of OPM and OFA which estimates Fiscal Year 2021 General Fund revenues of \$18,088.4 million.
-See STATE GENERAL FUND Forecasted Operation Consensus Revenue Estimates.
+(a) Public Act No. 18-81 created a new Pass-Through Entity Tax starting in Fiscal Year 2019.
+As a result of the new tax, a new credit on Estimates and Finals taxes was included to offset the cost to the taxpayer.

+(b) Includes transfers to the Mashantucket Pequot Fund for grants to towns.
+The amount for Fiscal Year 2018 includes a transfer of \$57.6 million to the Mashantucket Pequot Fund for grants to towns and in Fiscal Year 2019 \$49.9 million for such purpose.

+(c) CGS Section 4-30a requires that any amount in Estimates and Finals revenue above \$3,150.0 million in Fiscal Year 2019, \$3,292.5 million in Fiscal Year 2020 and \$3,382.7 million in Fiscal Year 2021 shall be transferred to the Budget Reserve Fund.

+(d) Does not include revenues or expenditures with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
+The amount of such expenditures is generally the same as the amount of grants received.

+(e) Per CGS Section 4-30a, after the accounts for the General Fund have been closed for each fiscal year and the Comptroller has determined the amount of unappropriated surplus or deficit in said fund, after any amounts required by provision of law to be transferred for other purposes have been deducted, the amount of such surplus or deficit shall be transferred by the State Treasurer to/from the Budget Reserve Fund.

+(f) Per Public Act No. 18-81 as amended by Public Act No. 18-49.

+(g) Per the Comptroller's audited statutory basis financial results dated October 31, 2019 and adjusted by the Office of Policy and Management to exclude expenditures of appropriation carried over from the prior fiscal year and to include expenditures of appropriations carried into the next fiscal year.

+(h) Per Public Act No. 19-117 as amended by Public Act No. 19-1 of the December Special Session.
+For a description of highlighted proposed revenue and expenditure changes see STATE GENERAL FUND - Budget for Fiscal Years 2020 and 2021.

+(i) Per the Comptroller's audited statutory basis financial results dated November 30, 2020 and adjusted by the Office of Policy and Management to exclude expenditures of appropriation carried over from the prior fiscal year and to include expenditures of appropriations carried into the next fiscal year.
+See STATE GENERAL FUND - Fiscal Year 2020 Operations.

+(j) Revenues reflect adopted revenues pursuant to Public Act No. 19-117 and do not reflect the April 30, 2020 Consensus Revenue Estimates of OPM and OFA which estimates Fiscal Year 2021 General Fund revenues of \$18,088.4 million.
+See STATE GENERAL FUND - Forecasted Operation - Consensus Revenue Estimates.